 Meet Jacqueline

-Jacqueline Johnson earned her Masters degree in Marriage and Family Therapy.
-She also holds a PhD in Organizational Psychology.
+Jacqueline Johnson earned her Masters degree in Marriage and Family Therapy and also holds a PhD in Organizational Psychology.

 AMFT #139657